Ekkehard-Schulze/precision-temperature-logger/README.md

 	* TSL2561 (illuminance)

-&emsp;&emsp;This firmware is complex and requires selecting sensors by uncommenting define statements in the C-code.
+&emsp;&emsp;This firmware is complex and requires selecting sensors by uncommenting define statements in the C source code.

 Contributions